timvanderzee/ISB2025/Part 2 - OpenSim/README.md

 Task: Run the Section titled “Assignment 2.4.1: simulate pendulum test - typically developing (TD) child”.
 A figure will appear with two subplots:
 *	Left: data from a typically developing child
     - Solid: with pre-movement
     - Dashed: without pre-movement

-•	Right: simulation results.
+* Right: simulation results.
 All muscle models were given the same constant activation level, specified by the “act” variable.
-Four different simulations were performed:
-  - Like for the data, line style (dashed and solid) indicates whether a pre-movement was performed.
+Four different simulations were performed.
+Like for the data, line style (dashed and solid) indicates whether a pre-movement was performed.
 In addition, colors indicate the type of muscle model used:
   - Blue: Hill-type model with default OpenSim parameters
   - Red: Biophysical model with parameters obtained in Assignment 2.2.

 ![picture](Fig2-4.png)